bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ------------------------------------------------------------------------

-This is a simple tip, this week I had to create a common “Copy to Clipboard” button, I’ve never created one before and I want to share how I made it.
+This is a simple tip, this week I had to create a common "Copy to Clipboard” button, I’ve never created one before and I want to share how I made it.
 It’s easy, the bad thing is that we must add an `<input/>` with the text to be copied to the DOM.
 Then, we selected the content and execute the copy command with [execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand). `execCommand('copy')` will copy the actual selected content.

 Also, this command that now is [supported](http://caniuse.com/#search=execCommand) by all the latest version of browsers, allows us to execute another system commands like `copy`, `cut`, `paste`, and make changes like fonts color, size, and much more.